qaif/quantum-games-hackathon-2023/README.md

 You should have install qiskit on your system.

-video like to the game: https://youtu.be/OaioXOhP2Xw
+video link to the game: https://youtu.be/OaioXOhP2Xw

 ![Screenshot (202)](https://github.com/ogunsegun/QUANTUM-GAMES-HACKATHON-2023/assets/58367625/b2e630d4-caa3-401e-9323-f3fefaa8d44b)